optio50/ESP8266-NodeMCU-12E-with-BME280/README.md

     As in -5 for me.
 All the values must be inside the provided single quotes 'XXXXX'.
 Save and exit the text editor.

 17. Next we will program the ESP8266.
 Connect a USB cable between you ESP8266 and your computer.
     Load the provided New_BME_Sensor.ino file into the Arduino IDE.
+Your BME280 sensor should be hooked to D3 (SDA) & D4 (SCL) on the ESP8266.
     Enter your "ESP8266-NodeMCU-12E-BME280" "Write Key" "Wireless SSID" & "Password" into the correct section of the sketch.
     Then click menu item "Sketch" &  "Upload".
 After you upload the sketch to your ESP8266 you can open the serial window and see your data print out after 5 Minutes, every 5 Minutes.
     The data gets sent to thingspeak at 5 min intervals so it will be some time before you have meaningful chart data but you should have gauge readings after 5 min.